TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/FileFolderConfig.rst

    :php:`\TYPO3\CMS\Core\Core\Environment::getPublicPath()`.
 See :ref:`t3coreapi:Environment-public-path` .
    Alternatively use the prefix "EXT:" to point to an extension folder.

-   Files from the folder is selected recursively to the level specified by :ref:`fileFolderConfig.depth <columns-select-properties-fileFolderConfig-depth>` and only files of the extension defined by :ref:`fileFolderConfig.allowedExtensions <columns-select-properties-fileFolderConfig-allowedExtensions>`
+   Files from the folder are selected recursively to the level specified by :ref:`fileFolderConfig.depth <columns-select-properties-fileFolderConfig-depth>` and only files of the extension defined by :ref:`fileFolderConfig.allowedExtensions <columns-select-properties-fileFolderConfig-allowedExtensions>`